j-j-gajjar/silverstripe-facebook-app/README.md

         //Set the page_id. upDateStatus will post to this page.
         FacebookModule::set_page_id('12xxxxxxxxxxxx');

-* Finally, log into the facebook account that owns the page. go to site configuration.Click the link to authorize your website with facebook.
-To do this the website must be live and on the same URL specified in your application settings.
+* Finally, log into the Facebook account that owns the page.
+Go to site configuration.
+Click the link to authorize your website with Facebook.
+To do this, the website must be live and on the same URL specified in your application settings.

 * Facebook will ask for permission to post to your wall at any time.
 Click accept.
-You should be taken back to the administration page.
-The websites is now permitted to post to your facebook wall.
+It would be best if you were taken back to the administration page.
+The website is now permitted to post to your Facebook wall.

 Usage